Pre-visit information

 Will travel grants be provided for participants?

 Students living outside Missouri and Illinois will have airfare covered by WashU to and from campus.
-To book your travel, please contact TravelPlex by (314) 569-1900.
-TravelPlex is available Monday through Friday, between the hours of 7:30 a.m. – 6:00 p.m.
-CST.
+To book your travel, please contact TravelPlex by 314-569-1900 or 800-761-7773 and be sure to have your visit details ready.
+TravelPlex is available Monday through Friday, between the hours of 8:30 a.m. – 5:00 p.m.
+CT.
 A staff member will be happy to help you.

 • WashU will only pay for travel booked through our travel agent.